mgdevelops2/hw18---Medios-Sociales/README.md

-# HW9 - README generator
+# HW18 - Social Network

   ## Description
 So we know SQL and how it functions, but what if we want to store unstructured data?